20/12/2021 0 Comments

 Dealing with Dry Eyes During Winter in Victoria

-During the winter, optometrist specialists in Victoria, BC see many patients who report having uncomfortably dry eyes.
+During the winter, optometrist professionals in Victoria, BC, see many patients who report having uncomfortably dry eyes.
 Dry eye syndrome is a common occurrence in Victoria, even though the winter climate is relatively mild.
 Dry eye syndrome is characterized by itching, burning, and gritty sensations in one or both eyes, as well as by eye fatigue, eye redness, and blurry vision.
 Thankfully, there are some steps you can take to relieve dry eyes.
 The Victoria Optometric Association has put together a few useful tips to help you out.

 - Use lubricating eye drops